-- -h or --help: Show a help message with the available switches. - -v or --version: Prints the version of criterion that has been linked against. - -1 or --list: Print all the tests in a list. - -f or --fail-fast: Exit after the first test failure. - --ascii: Don't use fancy unicode symbols or colors in the output. - --pattern [PATTERN]: Run tests whose string identifier matches the given shell wildcard pattern (see dedicated section below). (nix only) - --no-early-exit: The test workers shall not prematurely exit when done and will properly return from the main, cleaning up their process space.
-This is useful when tracking memory leaks with valgrind --tool=memcheck. - -S or --short-filename: The filenames are displayed in their short form. - --always-succeed: The process shall exit with a status of 0. - --tap: Enables the TAP (Test Anything Protocol) output format. - --verbose[=level]: Makes the output verbose.
+- -h or --help: Show a help message with the available switches. - -q or --quiet: Disables all logging. - -v or --version: Prints the version of criterion that has been linked against. - -1 or --list: Print all the tests in a list. - -f or --fail-fast: Exit after the first test failure. - --ascii: Don't use fancy unicode symbols or colors in the output. - -jN or --jobs N: Use N parallel jobs to run the tests.
+0 picks a number of jobs ideal for your hardware configuration. - --pattern [PATTERN]: Run tests whose string identifier matches the given shell wildcard pattern (see dedicated section below). (nix only) - --no-early-exit: The test workers shall not prematurely exit when done and will properly return from the main, cleaning up their process space.
+This is useful when tracking memory leaks with valgrind --tool=memcheck. - -S or --short-filename: The filenames are displayed in their short form. - --always-succeed: The process shall exit with a status of 0. - --tap[=FILE]: Writes a TAP (Test Anything Protocol) report to FILE.
+No file or "-" means stderr and implies --quiet.
+This option is equivalent to --output=tap:FILE. - --xml[=FILE]: Writes JUnit4 XML report to FILE.
+No file or "-" means stderr and implies --quiet.
+This option is equivalent to --output=tap:FILE. - --json[=FILE]: Writes a JSON report to FILE.
+No file or "-" means stderr and implies --quiet.
+This option is equivalent to --output=tap:FILE. - --verbose[=level]: Makes the output verbose.
 When provided with an integer, sets the verbosity level to that integer.